About this property

-This 5,540-acre property borders more than 10 miles of Thomas Creek — the largest tributary of the Nassau River.
-Expansive areas of floodplain swamp comprise a large part of the conservation area.
-Most of the upland acres are located on the portion of the property that straddles U.S. Hwy.
+This conservation area is composed of several tracts of land that border more than 10 miles of Thomas Creek — the largest tributary of the Nassau River.
+Expansive areas of floodplain swamp comprise a large part of the conservation area, with most of the upland acres located near U.S. Hwy.
 1/U.S. Hwy.
-23. Almost half of the property is a wildlife management area.
+23. A portion of the property is designated as a wildlife management area, with hunting managed by the Florida Fish and Wildlife Conservation Commission.
+Cary State Forest is nearby.

 Please respect Florida’s wildlife and use caution while visiting district lands.
 These are wild animals.
 For your safety, do not approach or feed any wild animal.
 Typical wildlife viewed on this property include white-tailed deer, raccoon and turkey.